Construction Accident Injury Lawyers in Hillsboro, OR

 For example, a worker could be using a tool to cut a pipe and lose control and make contact with another worker.
 It could also be possible to lose control and cause some sort of chain reaction that ends with a worker getting hurt.
 For example, a fire could get started, items could fall on another worker and lose control,

 Construction workers are often working up high off the ground, especially those who are involved in erecting buildings.
-If they are not careful, or other workers are negligent, workers can lose their balance and fall.
+If they are not careful, or other workers are negligent, workers can lose their balance and cause a slip and fall accident.
 The higher a worker is off the ground, the more likely he or she is to suffer life-threatening injuries.

 Workers can also get injured when objects fall from high up off the ground.
 For example, a crane could be lifting equipment or materials and the materials could fall to the ground, hitting workers nearby.